Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Applications to Revenue Management and Combinatorial Optimization

 \subsection{Application to Maximizing Multiple Reserves in Second Price Auction}

-\paragraph{Problem definition.} In the \textsc{Maximizing Multiple Reserves} (MMR) problem~\citep{roughgarden2019minimizing, derakhshan2019lp}, a seller wants to sell an item to one of $n$ bidders.
+\paragraph{Problem definition.} In the \textsc{Maximizing Multiple Reserves} (MMR) problem~\citep{roughgarden2019minimizing, derakhshan2019lp}, a seller wants to sell one item to $n$ bidders to maximize her revenue.
 Each bidder $i$ has a private value $v_i$ for the item.
-The seller runs a second-price auction with personalized reserves $\mathbf{r}$; the winner is the bidder with the highest bid/valuation among the bidders whose bids exceed/clear their reserve prices.\footnote{Since second price auctions are truthful, we will use bids and valuations interchangeably. } The winner pays the minimum bid that they could have won with, which is the maximum between their reserve price and the second-highest bid that cleared its reserve price.
-The seller wishes to maximize their revenue. \paragraph{Online problem.} We are interested in the seller's problem in the online full information and bandit settings.
+The seller runs a second-price auction with personalized reserves $\mathbf{r}$; the winner is the bidder with the highest bid/valuation among the bidders whose bids exceed their reserve prices.\footnote{Since second price auctions are truthful, we will use bids and valuations interchangeably. } The winner pays the minimum bid she needed to win, which is the maximum between their reserve price and the second-highest bid that cleared its reserve price. \paragraph{Online problem.} We are interested in the seller's problem in the online full information and bandit settings.
 In both settings, each round $t \in [T]$ involves the seller choosing a set of reserves $\rbf_t$ and the adversary choosing a valuation profile $\vibf_t$.
 In the online full information setting, the seller observes the valuation profile and gets credit for the resulting revenue.
 In the online bandit setting, the seller observes just the resulting revenue and does not observe the bidders' valuations or even the identity of the winner.
 The seller's goal is to minimize the difference between his average revenue and the best average revenue in hindsight for a fixed set of reserves $\mathbf{r}^*$.
 To the best of our knowledge, the bandit setting has not been studied in the literature.
 However, the full information setting of this problem is studied by \cite{roughgarden2019minimizing}, where they present a learning algorithm with $\bigO{n \sqrt{T \log T}}$ $\tfrac12$-regret, which we improve upon.